Reflecting on our sense of happiness in different key areas of life can be difficult, especially if our life is seemingly all going well.

 - A Take-Home Message

-Participants completing the questionnaire are asked to judge how they feel about each of the statements using a 7-scale scoring system, with 1 being ‘strongly disagree’ with the statement and 7 being ‘strongly agree’ with the statement.
+Participants completing the questionnaire are asked to judge how they feel about each of the statements using a seven-point scoring system, with 1 being “strongly disagree” and 7 being “strongly agree.”

 - In most ways, my life is close to my ideal.